sim590/lain-wiki/Utilities.md

     local separators = lain.util.separators

 A separator function `separators.separator` takes two color arguments, defined as strings. `"alpha"` argument is allowed.
 [Example](https://github.com/copycat-killer/awesome-copycats/blob/master/rc.lua.powerarrow-darker#L249-250).
+You can customize height and width by setting `awful_widget_height` and `separators_width` in your `theme.lua`.
+Default values are 0 and 9, respectively.

 List of functions: